 Sometimes you or your site visitors might experience issues related to caching or sessions while using WP Simple Pay.
-This usually happens because of performance enhancements your web host has it’s own caching rules in place or you have a caching plugin configured on your site.
+In most cases, this is because your web host has it’s own caching rules in place or you have a caching plugin configured on your site.
 Both are good things for your site’s overall load times and performance but can block some of the checkout messaging of WP Simple Pay.

 How to Detect a Caching or Session Issue

 If you or your site visitors are seeing the following message after completing payments, yet you’re seeing these payments go through in your Stripe dashboard, it’s usually a caching or session-related issue.

 An error occurred, but your charge may have gone through.
 Please contact the site admin.